sijokuruvilla/skg_blog/pages/faq.md

 # I wish to have a meeting / call to discuss (idea, thoughts etc etc)

  Do not prefer calls or meetings to start with.
 Email works best.
-Should you wish to speak still, I have kept aside three 20 minute office hours slots on Thursdays for Appear calls.
+Should you wish to speak still, for now I have kept aside three 20 minute office hours slots on Thursdays for Appear calls.
 [Calendly](https://calendly.com/sijokuruvilla/officehours)